jayden-woo/Snacks-in-a-Van/README.md

 ## Live Link

 This project is hosted on Heroku.
-The live link can only be access here:
+The live link can be accessed here:

 https://project-t10-generator.herokuapp.com/